 Each of our three fraternity and sorority councils at CMU have different ways of recruiting new members, see below for details and how to begin joining the organization that is right for you.
 The best way to meet all fraternities and sororities at CMU is right before classes start in the fall is at MainStage or at Meet the Greeks in the spring.
-Anyone seeking to join any fraternity or sorority at CMU must have at least a 2.50 cumulative GPA and be a full-time CMU undergraduate student.
+Anyone seeking to join any fraternity or sorority at CMU must have at least a 2.70* cumulative GPA or 3.0 High School GPA and be a full-time CMU undergraduate student.

 Membership Intake is the membership selection is a process conducted by the National Pan-Hellenic Council (NPHC).
 NPHC affiliated fraternities and sororities typically do not accept a student for membership until the student has completed at least 12-24 credit hours with a minimum GPA requirement set by each chapter.

 The best ways to show interest in an NPHC chapter are: attend chapter sponsored programs and events, attend an interest meeting or informational for that chapter, get to know the members of the organization, research information about the group you are interested in (suggested methods include national websites and personal conversations with members), and show your own involvement on campus by getting involved in clubs, performing community service, and taking on leadership roles.

 Opportunities to meet members of NPHC: MainStage; Greeks on the Lawn; Get Acquainted Day; Meet the Greeks, or checking out their events that they post on social media!